If I haven’t already said this to you yet, Happy New Year!

 Feel free to tweet this quote below if you like it 🙂Focus on where you want to go, NOT on what you FEAR!Click To Tweet

-Recently I decided to launch a new VlogCast series.
+Recently I decided to launch a new VlogCast series on YouTube.

-For me, putting myself in front of the camera more often is me actually stepping out of my comfort zone.
+For me, putting myself in front of the camera and in front of my audeince was stepping out of my comfort zone.

 What will you do this year to step out of your comfort zone?